CaleyD/FrontEndGuidelines/README.md

 Blank lines improve readability by setting off sections of code that are logically related.

-Always put a blank line
+It's a good idea to add blank lines:

 * between methods
 * between local variables and the next statement
 * before comments
 * before control statements e.g. `if`, `for`, `while` etc.
+* between logical sections inside a method to improve readability

 ```javascript
 (function() {